brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 <img width="80%" height="80%" src="/assets/GPT-lite-DeepSpeed/DeepSpeed_stages.png"/>

 {: style="text-align:center; font-size: small;"}
-Memory consumptions of the three different stages of DeepSpeed with the FSDP approach.
+Memory consumption of the three different stages of ZeRO FSDP.
 Residual memory (activations, normalization layers, etc) is not included as FSDP does not shard them.
 Source: [Microsoft Research blog](https://www.microsoft.com/en-us/research/blog/zero-deepspeed-new-system-optimizations-enable-training-models-with-over-100-billion-parameters/)

 Additionaly, on top of stage 1 and 2, we can enable [**ZeRO-Offload**](https://www.deepspeed.ai/tutorials/zero-offload/), a system for offloading optimizer and gradient states to CPU memory.
 On top of stage 3, we can enable [**ZeRO-Infinity**](https://arxiv.org/abs/2104.07857), also an offloading engine.
 According to the [ZeRO-3 documentation](https://deepspeed.readthedocs.io/en/stable/zero3.html#zero), "ZeRO-Infinity has all of the savings of ZeRO-Offload, plus is able to offload more the model weights and has more effective bandwidth utilization and overlapping of computation and communication".

-Finding the optimal parallelism hyperparameters is a hard problem.
+We will see in this post that finding the optimal parallelism hyperparameters is a hard problem.
 This is a resources allocation problem across the 3D volume in the data, parameters and layers (pipeline) space.
-It aims at finding the best partitioning across that 3D space, and allocating different partitions to different processors, in a way that best balances the compute time or memory across resources.
-In practice, balanced compute yields a low overall runtime, and balanced memory allows for an increase of the maximum model size.
+It aims at allocating different partitions on that 3D space to different processors, in a way that best balances the compute time or memory across resources.
+In practice, balanced computation yields a low overall runtime, and balanced memory allows for an increase of the maximum model size.

 ### Preparing the model and dataset

-We start by taking our previous GPTlite implementation (<a href="/assets/GPT-lite/gptlite.py">`gptlite.py`</a>) and matching the dimensions of our *GPT-lite* model architecture to the *GPT-3 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1):
+We start by taking our previous *GPT-lite* implementation (<a href="/assets/GPT-lite/gptlite.py">`gptlite.py`</a>) and matching the architecture of the model to the *GPT-2 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1):

 ```python
 ### gptlite.py